Rebeccals1/banana_bay_pirates/README.md

 ## 🚀 Features

-- 🌊 **Endless Runner Mechanics** – Play endlessly with increasing difficulty
+- **Endless Runner Mechanics** – Play endlessly with increasing difficulty
-- 🏆 **Score Tracking** – Compete against your own scores or as a guest
+- **Score Tracking** – Compete against your own scores or as a guest
-- 🔐 **Firebase Authentication** – Login via Google or continue as a guest
+- **Firebase Authentication** – Login via Google or continue as a guest
-- 📊 **Leaderboard (Coming Soon)** – Global leaderboard to show top pirates
+- **Leaderboard** – Global leaderboard to show top pirates
-- 💥 **Obstacles and Power-Ups** – Navigate cannonballs, whirlpools, and more!
-- 🎮 **Smooth Controls** – Swipe and tap your way through the open sea

 ## 📱 Tech Stack